nodejs/node/doc/api/esm.md

   or package subpath specifier.
 * _Invalid Package Configuration_: package.json configuration is invalid or
   contains an invalid configuration.
-* _Invalid Package Target_: Package exports define a target module within the package that is an invalid type or string target.
+* _Invalid Package Target_: Package exports or imports define a target module for the package that is an invalid type or string target.
 * _Package Path Not Exported_: Package exports do not define or permit a target subpath in the package for the given module.
+* _Package Import Not Defined_: Package imports do not define the specifier.
 * _Module Not Found_: The package or module requested does not exist.

 <details>